LEADING OFF: Ohtani excelling on mound, Javier an Astros ace - WHIZ News

 Angels two-way star Shohei Ohtani takes a scoreless streak of 21 2/3 innings to the mound when he starts at Miami.

-Ohtani (7-4, 2.63 ERA) has won four straight starts, allowing just one run in that span.
+Ohtani (7-4, 2.63 ERA) has won four consecutive starts, allowing just one run in that span.
 He’s struck out 101 in 74 innings this year.

 The reigning AL MVP will pitch a day after his 28th birthday.
-This will be his first career pitching appearance against the Marlins.
+This will be his first career pitching appearance against the Marlins, who have won six in a row.

 ASCENDING ASTRO

-Houston right-hander Cristian Javier is coming off two incredibly dominant starts going into this game against the Royals at Minute Maid Park.
+Houston right-hander Cristian Javier is coming off two incredibly dominant starts as the Astros go for their ninth consecutive victory when they host the Kansas City Royals.

 The 27 total strikeouts are the most in a two-game span by a pitcher who allowed just one hit in the modern era (since 1900), ESPN Stats & Info said.